-- Does the project require market participant development efforts? - Does the project deliver cost savings? - How much are the project implementation costs? - Does the project reduce operations and maintenance costs? - Does the project mitigate any corporate risk? - Executive discretion.
+- Does the project require market participant development efforts? - Does the project deliver cost savings? - How much are the project implementation costs? - Does the project reduce operations and maintenance costs? - Does the project mitigate any corporate risk? - A factor for executive discretion is included.